 Transfer to the pier for your two-day cruise on the Mekong River.
-Visit the Pak Ou caves where thousands of buddha images are found.
+Visit the Pak Ou caves where thousands of Buddha images are found.
 The second stop is at Ban, a Baw village where we will observe the process of making traditional rice alcohol.
 The boat arrives at Luang Say Lodge before sunset for a dinner served on the terrace overlooking the Mekong River.

 About Luang Say Lodge

-Luang Say Lodge is a luxury teak and rosewood bungalow perched along the Mekong and backed by mountainous jungle.
+Luang Say Lodge is luxury teak and rosewood bungalow perched along the Mekong and backed by a mountainous jungle.
 It features 20 bungalows, each elegantly furnished in dark-toned wood and white fabrics and offering panoramic Mekong views on three sides.
 A central riverbank restaurant is reached by wooden walkways and offers organic food.
 The buffet dinners of traditional Lao food and continental breakfasts are served here.
 Most of their vegetables are grown organically in their own garden or the local villages, with no artificial fertilizers or insecticides.
 You can either eat together or at your own separate table.
 The Lodge has a fully-equipped bar serving soft drinks, Lao beer, and spirits for purchase.
-On days with guests exceeding 20 people, they include an ethnic minority dance performance by lodge staff, local villagers and school children.
-Rooms are equipped with mosquito nets, electric fans, and a large private bathroom with hot shower and western style toilet.
+On days with guests exceeding 20 people, they include an ethnic minority dance performance by the lodge staff, local villagers, and school children.
+Rooms are equipped with mosquito nets, electric fans, and a large private bathroom with a hot shower and western-style toilet.

-After a continental breakfast, the boat takes you to Houei Xay to observe a rural life along the Mekong River at a Kamu village.
+After a continental breakfast, the boat takes you to Houei Xay to observe rural life along the Mekong River at a Kamu village.
 On your arrival at Houay Xay, meet your driver for a transfer to the Thai border.
 Upon arrival in Thailand, our guide will be waiting for you to transfer you to your hotel.
 The rest of the day is free at your leisure.

 About The Legend Boutique River Resort & Spa

-Resting on the banks of the Mae Kok River, the Legend provides an authentic atmosphere with a blend of northern Thai architectural details, local artwork and hand-plastered white walls.
-Offering 78 studios and villas, the rooms offer generous-sized beds, teakwood furnishings and spacious open-air seating areas.
+Resting on the banks of the Mae Kok River, the Legend provides an authentic atmosphere with a blend of northern Thai architectural details, local artwork, and hand-plastered white walls.
+Offering 78 studios and villas, the rooms offer generous-sized beds, teakwood furnishings, and spacious open-air seating areas.
 The infinity pool is perfect for panoramic views.
 The restaurants serve Thai and international cuisine with creative touches.
 There is a pool, gym, reading room, internet computers, souvenir shop, beauty salon, available babysitting services, as well as two bottles of drinking water, and hotel-branded bathroom amenities in your room.

 After a short safety briefing and bicycle fitting, cycle through small villages and rice fields, following the Lao River downstream.
 Visit the amazing white temple (Wat Rong Khun) and then lunch at a local restaurant.
 Finish cycling at Namtok Khun Kon Forest Park where you can enjoy playing in the Khun Kon waterfall, the highest and most scenic waterfall in Chiang Rai, 70 meters high.

-Start your day with a scenic drive to the top of Doi Mae Salong, a mountainous area inhabited by several hilltribes, such as the Yao and Akha.
+Start your day with a scenic drive to the top of Doi Mae Salong, a mountainous area inhabited by several hill tribes, such as the Yao and Akha.
 Learn about the village of Mae Salong, which was originally a settlement of Chinese who fled the Chinese Revolution.
 Visit one of the villages of the Padaung tribes, who originate from Burma and whose women are ornamented by copper rings placed around their throats to push down their shoulders and give the impression that their necks are elongated.
 Continue your drive to Chiang Mai.
-Upon arrival check in to your room with reminder of the day at your leisure.
+Upon arrival check in to your room with the remainder of the day at your leisure.

 About Tamarind Village

 Tamarind Village is a boutique property nestled in the heart of historic Chiang Mai.
 Surrounded by ancient temples and shopping streets, it takes its name from the magnificent 200-year-old tamarind tree that shelters the hotel.
 Set around a series of garden courtyards, the 41 guest rooms and five suites reflect the rich ethnic diversity of northern Thailand by using fabrics and patterns drawn from various tribes of the region.
-Hotel facilities include a spa and all-day dining at their restaurant which features a variety of northern Thai, classic Thai and international dishes.
+Hotel facilities include a spa and all-day dining at their restaurant which features a variety of northern Thai, classic Thai, and international dishes.
 Guests can also dine poolside or enjoy in-room dining service.
 There is a gift shop, babysitting services, DVD player and DVD’s upon request, free Wi-Fi, and laundry services.
 All rooms feature modern, fully equipped bathrooms, safes, and tea-making facilities.